Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 Did an experiment with creating three weather.dat files and seeing what happened.
 Got it to work with the new file name / locations.
 All looked good.

+Working on the Football Component now, and I am seeing duplication of code in the extension methods and validators.
+Now, the validators are specific to the component, but the extensions are not.

+Can I get the extensions to use the expected validator based on something that is contained in the call?

 ## Kata Questions